 GetResponse score full points in this round, as they offer both within their regular plans.
 Design/inbox testing is offered, giving you a view of how your email will appear across different clients and browsers.
 Also, in the last step of your campaign, you receive a spam test score out of 5.
 The lower, the better.

-GetResponse is in the lead for the first time: 3:2
+GetResponse is in the lead with 5:2

 Both MailChimp and GetResponse offer a pretty good variety of options, though, just in slightly different formats.
-MailChimp have a nice, clean section that allows you to create regular, or pop-up, forms.
-It can be a bit tricky to find where the registration forms are hiding to begin with though.
+MailChimp have a nice, clean section that allows you to create embedded or pop-up forms.
+It can be a bit tricky to find where the registration forms are hiding to begin with, though.

 GetResponse have a useful wizard for their forms, with a heap of templates to choose from, and it’s a lot easier to find.
 But you’ll have to look at the list builder ‘apps’ to find novel styles of forms, such as exit pop-ups.
-HTML is also available on both systems, and you can integrate them within your services and websites a number of ways.
+HTML is also available on both systems, and you can integrate them within your services and websites in a number of ways.

-Due to the high number of templates, and extra app options (e.g. scroll forms or shake boxes), GetResponse wins this round.
+Winner: Due to the high number of templates, and extra app options (e.g. scroll forms or shake boxes), GetResponse wins this round.